 C/Banys Nous 8

 Nice and central and easy to find, this cool cafe in the Barri Gotic is a fave with laptop loungers.
 The service can be a little brusque but the internet connection is smooth at least.
-This is also a good place to pick up one of Barcelona Life's free printed maps!

 A real b@gger to find (as the name suggests) La Clandestina is located in the backstreets of the Gothic Quarter and can be safely filed as a hidden WiFi gem.
 Good connection, no passwords required, and a chic Boho crowd to rub laptops with.